kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. The 'v' wave is equal to the ‘a’ wave in patients with an atrial septal defect
 	E. A sharp 'y' descent is a feature of left-sided heart failure

-#### Answer: ?
+#### Answer: B. Cannon 'a' waves are seen in tricuspid regurgitation - ?

 ### Q2.92
 Ketoacidosis is a type of metabolic acidosis that is caused by high concentrations of keto acids, formed by the deamination of amino acids.
 Which of the following conditions is associated with ketoacidosis?

-	A. Expanded blood volume
+	A. Expanded blood volume - F
-	B. Increased lipid synthesis
+	B. Increased lipid synthesis - F
 	C. Positive nitrogen balance
-	D. Type 2 diabetes
+	D. Type 2 diabetes - F
 	E. Low plasma c-peptide levels

-#### Answer: ?
+#### Answer: C. Positive nitrogen balance - ?

 ### Q2.93
 Vasoconstrictors are used clinically to increase BP or to reduce local blood flow.
-Which of the following naturally occurring peptides produces intense vasoconstriction?
+Which of the following _naturally occurring peptides produces intense vasoconstriction_?

 	A. Neurotensin
 	B. Atrial natriuretic peptide